daneb/modal_sample/README.md

 4. To not mix presentation with behaviour (bloat the Eex Templates with JS)
 5. Create good organization of JS within a Phoenix project

+Areas of Interest:
+1. Index.html.eex - contains the dispatch event
+2. app.js - contains the listener (without violating and polluting the global namespace ("window))
+3. users.js - the actual AJAX call using native fetch and handle of success or failure

 To start your Phoenix app:

   * Install dependencies with `mix deps.get`